SLC-LABS.COM

 git add .

-Now that all the changes are staged, they are ready to be committed with:
+Now that all the changes are Staged, we are ready to Commit the changes to the Branch.

 git commit -m "Your commit message"